pip-services/pip-services-docs/content/en/net/expressions/tokenizers/utilities/char_reference_interval.md

 ### Instance methods

 #### InRange
-Determines if a symbol is within a range
+Determines if a symbol is within a range.

 > `public` bool InRange(char symbol)